fishman/walrus-decentrasafe/README.md

 Since there is no auth, you can override other peoples images or create funky stuff if you write to the same

 ## TODO
-- [ ] Make sure the same layer is only uploaded once
+- [X] Make sure the same layer is only uploaded once
-- [ ] Check checksum of blobs, on uploads and return already uploaded when it exists
+- [X] Check checksum of blobs, on uploads and return already uploaded when it exists
+- [ ] Use Move smart contract